Mikkel Beck: International career

+Post-playing career

 Following his retirement, Beck became a player agent.
 He has been suspended and heavily fined twice for acting as a double agent.
 The second time was in 2022 when The Football Association suspended and fined him because he had represented Brighton & Hove Albion as well as Mathew Ryan when the latter changed from Valencia CF in 2017.